-Our operating expenses consist of research and development, sales and marketing, and general and administrative expenses.
+Our operating expenses consist of research and development, sales and marketing, general and administrative expenses, and restructuring and other related charges.
 Personnel-related costs are the most significant component of each category of operating expenses.
-Operating expenses also include allocated overhead costs for facilities, recruiting, information technology, and business systems.
+Operating expenses also include allocated overhead costs for information technology, facilities, business systems, and recruiting.